customerio/customerio-ruby/readme.markdown

 * You're using the javascript snippet, but have a few events you'd like to send from your backend system.
 They will work well together!
 * You'd rather not have another javascript snippet slowing down your frontend.
-  Our snippet is asynchronous and very small, but we understand.
+  Our snippet is asynchronous (doesn't affect initial page load) and very small, but we understand.

 In the end, the decision on whether or not to use the API client or the JavaScript snippet should be based on what works best for you.